Shubham24999/Daily-Expense-Tracking-backend/README.md

 # Daily-Expense-Tracking
-1. User can track their daily expenses
+1. User can track their daily expenses and download their expenses in Excel and Pdf formats.

 2. Expense Entity: Includes budget amount, spent amount, and details.